martipwner/martipwner/README.md

-I am Javier from Spain.
+From Barcelona ❤️
+Currently studying Computer Engineering at the UOC (Universitat Oberta de Catalunya).
-Working as IT in a SEUR DPDg parcel delivery company.
+Working as IT at Seur Geopost, a leading express parcel delivery company.
-I am interested in general analysis and blockchain.
+Passionate about Blockchain technology and its potential applications.
+Interested in Artificial Intelligence, despite being skeptical about its current state of development.
+Enjoys programming in languages such as C.